TeamDev-IP/Chromium-Branding/README.md

 The `mac.codesignIdentity`, `mac.codesignEntitlements`, `mac.teamID`, `mac.appleID`, and `mac.password` parameters in the `params.json` file allow you to sign and notarize the macOS app bundle.

-If you want to skip this step, add `-s` p
+If you want to skip this step, add `-s` parameter to the command.